Alberto Naska: Personal life

 In 2016, Naska opened his YouTube channel, which through the years has reached over 1 million subscribers.
-On his channel he makes videos about his racing career and other experiences outside motorsport.
+On his channel, he makes videos about his racing career and other experiences outside motorsport.
 In 2020, Naska published his autobiographical book Fino all'ultima curva.

-He is currently married with Sthefanny Vasquez, who he met in 2020 and married after 2 years on July 18th 2022.
+Naska is currently married with Sthefanny Vasquez, who he met in 2020 and married after two years on July 18, 2022, and has a daughter.